AITestingOrg/banking-microservices-tutorial/documentation/http_stubbed_isolation_tests.md

 ```

 ## Summary
-In this guide we learned how to use the Micronaut framework to create a service isolation tests with Mocked service dependencies.
-We also learned about the
-different environments required to put the system into a configuration which we are able to run the service in a stand alone manner.
+In this guide, we learned how to use the Micronaut framework to create a service isolation test with Mocked service dependencies.
+We also learned about the different environments required to put the system into a configuration which we can run the service in a stand-alone manner.
 One of the primary
-benefits of this test is that it runs quickly and without many infrastructure requirements, such as completed dependencies or a cloud infrastructure.
+benefits of this test is that it runs quickly and without many infrastructure requirements, such as completed dependencies or cloud infrastructure.